Caregiver Background Check: Full Guide (Run One Now In Seconds)

 A caregiver background check will normally check a variety of databases and registries.
 Unique aspects of a typical caregiver background check include:

-• Fingerprint-based search of criminal history conducted by the FBI
+• A fingerprint-based search of criminal history conducted by the FBI

 • Search of abuse and neglect registries at both the federal and state level.